DanyiiHuang/COMP2042_CW_hcydh1/README.md

 ## List of features that work properly
 **1. Game Scene**

-1.1 Game design layout
 - menu page has "Welcome to 2048 Games" Title
-- menu page has choice of "Color Scheme"
+- menu page has choice of "Color Scheme", can choose one of the two color themes.
-- menu page has choice of "Game Mode"
+- menu page has choice of "Game Mode, can choose "common mode" or "challenge mode".
+- menu page has choice of "Challenge Mode", can choose different countdown timer.
+- menu page has "Start Game" button, after select all choices above can start game.
+- menu page has "Exit Game" button, the game end and terminate.

 **2. Game mode**